 WorkSafe Victoria provides rules and guidelines regarding the setup of available and accessible temporary toilets for workers in construction areas.
 As provided in the Compliance Code for Facilities in Construction, toilets in construction sites must adhere to the following:

 Employees in constructions sites must have access to clean and hygienic movable toilets.
 This means that there should be at least one closet or a combination of closets and urinals.
 Toilets need to be enclosed and can be locked from the inside.
 The slab urinal must be at least 600 millimetres.
 A unisex toilet must have a closet pan, a wash basin and a sanitary disposal unit.
+A closet pan is a type of toilet fixture that includes a bowl and a water trap.
+It is designed to efficiently and hygienically collect and remove human waste.
 All female toilets must have a sanitary disposal unit.

 Ideally, movable toilets must be connected to a sewerage system or a self-contained fresh water flushing type toilets.
 Straight drop toilets and pan closets are not advised as they do not meet the necessary hygienic requirements.
 Additionally, toilets must be marked, fitted with hinged seat and lid, with each closet having hinged doors that can be locked from the inside, and a floor constructed with impervious materials and situated 75 millimetres above the surrounding environment.